jlangch/venice/doc/readme/json-lines.md

   ;;=> "{\"a\":\"2018-08-01T14:20:10.2+01:00\"}"
 ```

-Ints are converted to longs with write/read
+Venice integers are converted to longs with write/read

 ```clojure
 (do